-Travelling across Japan can get pretty expensive, but you can save a lot of money with a JR Rail Pass made just for visitors.
+Traveling through Japan can get pretty expensive, but you can save a lot of money with a JR Rail Pass made just for visitors.
 Sign up before you arrive and get up to 21 days of unlimited travel on JR lines.

-Insider tip: keep your passport handy to show rail staff and download Hyperdia on your phone to get train times in English in real time.
+Tip: keep your passport handy to show rail staff and download Hyperdia on your phone to get train times in English in real time.

 Looking for souvenirs that won’t break the bank?
 Japan’s ¥100 stores are to die for, with great quality items like bamboo chopsticks, summer fans and ceramic tea bowls.